NunoSempere/nunosempere.github.io/maths-prog/ProgrammingLanguagesIknow.md

 Useful for: Aesthetics.

 Personal experience: Learnt for the novelty, and I appreciate the aesthetic appeal.
-Otherwise, not much to say.
+I then programmed a newpaper scrapper, which is I found hillarious because of the bad fit between the task and the language.

 ## PHP